iepathos/gitignore/README.md

 Now your .gitignore contains all of the default .gitignore patterns from all of the github gitignores for MacOS, Linux, Windows, Python, Node, and Vim, so you're ready to commit whatever you need to on a cross-platform polyglot application.

+If you have a pre-existing .gitignore with some custom entries, don't worry, gitignore does not overwrite, it appends to any existing .gitignore file.

 ## Installation

 ### From Source